natalieagus/50005/docs/Programming Assignment/pa1/02-shell-loop.md

 {: .no_toc}

 {:.task}
 <span class="orange-bold">Expand</span> the provided basic shell starter code into a more fully-featured shell that can handle multiple commands in a session and execute commands in <span class="orange-bold">separate processes</span> without terminating after a single command.
+This feature <span class="orange-bold">must be present</span> for us to test other functionalities.
+Without this functionality, you will obtain <span class="orange-bold">zero marks</span> for your PA1.

 You need to implement a few key features: a continuous loop to read commands, forking to create child processes for command execution, and proper process management.